te5in/CodeGra.de/docs/user/analytics-dashboard.rst

 several disjoint subsets.

 - **Latest**: creates two sets of submissions.
-One will only contain the latest submission by each student, while the other has all submissions per student.
+One will only contain the latest submission by each student, while the other has all submissions per student, including their latest submission.
 - **Grade**: creates two disjoint subsets.
 One will contain only those submissions with a grade strictly lower than the entered value.
 The other will contain the rest of the submissions.